sushilkm/nifi-chart/README.md

 If you want to deploy nifi with user provided certificates and keys then proceed as follows:

-- We have got a values file [secured-values-with-user-provided-certs.yaml](./nifi/secured-values-with-user-provided-certs.yaml) where one can provide values certiifcate and private-key filenames.
+- We have got a values file [secured-values-with-user-provided-certs.yaml](./nifi/secured-values-with-user-provided-certs.yaml) where one can provide values for certificate and private-key filenames.
-- Copy your root-ca certificate, node-specific certificate and their private-key files to [nifi/certificates](./nifi/certficates) directory.
+- Copy your root-ca certificate, node-specific certificate and their private-key files to [nifi/certificates](./nifi/certificates) directory.
 We do not need private key for root-ca.
 - Now specify the `nodeCerts` list with node number, privatekey file-name and certificate file-name as already suggested in the [`secured-values-with-user-provided-certs.yaml`](./nifi/secured-values-with-user-provided-certs.yaml) file.
 - You can add/remove the numbers as per your requirement like
     ```